 Or are they adding massage to enhance athletic performance?

-Once I have the opportunity to look at the overall picture – understand their goal with their therapy, visually assess, palpate, and see how their body responds to bodywork; I am better able to give my professional advice on how often someone should come.
+Once I have the opportunity to look at the overall picture – understand their goals, visually assess, palpate, and see how their body responds to bodywork; I am better able to give my professional advice on how often someone should come.

 Important factors that determine duration recommendations are: